-After obtaining SRC approval, the protocol team submits the revised protocol and completed RSR Questionnaire for HPTN Studies, along with the SRC comments and team response, to the DAIDS Medical Officer for DAIDS PSRC review.
+After obtaining SRC approval, the protocol team submits the revised protocol along with the SRC comments and team response to the DAIDS Medical for DAIDS PSRC review.

 The PSRC meets twice monthly (typically on the first and third Tuesdays) to review protocols for which DAIDS provides funding.
 The readiness of the protocol and timing of submission for PSRC review should be determined in consultation with the DAIDS Medical Officer in advance.
 If the DAIDS Medical Officer agrees that the protocol is ready, the LOC CRM will then submit the full protocol and other required documents electronically to the DAIDS Medical Officer, at least 10 working days prior to the scheduled PSRC meeting.
 As part of the protocol development team, the DAIDS Medical Officer will then forward them to the PSRC Administrator at PSRC@tech-res.com with a copy to the Clinical Study Information Office (CSIO) at CSIO@tech-res.com.